Fiat Grande Panda Review 2025: Price, specs & boot space

 - We haven't driven it yet

-Overall verdict on the Fiat Grande Panda
+Verdict: Is the Fiat Grande Panda a good car?

 Yes, it's a shame the Grande Panda is yet another compact SUV rather than a city car like the last Fiat Panda, but we're willing to let that slide, given that Fiat has a long history of producing off-road friendly Panda 4x4 models.

-It'll be a versatile car, with electric, mild-hybrid petrol and eventually full hybrid powertrain options, but sadly, there won't be a 4x4 option.
+It's a versatile car, with electric, mild-hybrid petrol and eventually full hybrid powertrain options, but sadly, there won't be a 4x4 option.

 Is the Fiat Panda right for you?